Solve Interior Paint Problems

 Step 2.
 Use the Right Primer and Paint

-Use a high-quality primer and paint such as True Value EasyCare® latex primer and paint.
+Use a high-quality primer such as True Value EasyCare® Ultra Premium interior latex primer/sealer and paint such as True Value EasyCare® Ultra Premium latex paint and primer in-one.
 True Value EasyCare® paint comes in a wide array of colors in durable flat, eggshell, satin, semi-gloss and high-gloss finishes.
 Your local True Value hardware store’s Certified Color Experts® can answer any questions you have about paint and paint color, and point you in the right direction.

 - Use a semi-gloss or gloss paint finish in high traffic areas or areas that require frequent cleaning.